amperity/amperity-docs/amperity_reference/source/docs.rst

 The left-side navigation represents all of the topics within a topic collection and is organized in a way that keeps similar topics close together, either by component or by workflow.

-* **AmpIQ** represents a workflow that starts with building audiences (using segments and segment insights), and then configures those audiences as part of campaigns that support a variety of marketing channels, use cases, and outcomes.
-* **Amp360** represents a workflow that starts with building queries, and then sends those results to downstream workflows and BI tools.
+* **User Guides** describe marketer activities, such as building audiences (using segments and segment insights), and then configuring those audiences to be part of campaigns that support a variety of marketing channels, use cases, and outcomes and analytics, along with analytics activities like building queries, and then sending the results to downstream workflows and BI tools.
-* **DataGrid & AmpID** represents a workflow that starts with sandboxes, and then moves left-to-right through Amperity.
+* **Operators Guide** describes how to configure Amperity to support your brand's use cases.
 * **Amperity A-Z** is organized alphabetically.

 .. docs-left-side-navigation-end